DarkSky Southern Arizona

 Local Lighting Codes

 Our team of volunteers helps communities, HOAs and cities adopt, implement, and enforce comprehensive lighting codes and statutes proven to reduce light pollution.
-Such policies can protect surrounding ecosystems, save money and resources, and even enhance community safety.
+Such policies help protect surrounding ecosystems, save money and resources, and even enhance community safety.

 Research